by Joseph K. Levene

 |Skate's 2014 Online Art Market Estimate|

 Proclaiming Auctionata leader in online art trading volume is misleadingAuctionata fails to provide specifics to support the $41 million realized in 2014.
 Although Skate’s Art Industry News report names Auctionata as leader in online trade volume with $41 million in gross merchandise value sold, no category or location specifics are detailed in either the Auctionata press release or Skate's.
-In addition, no details show trading volume generated from auctions, online marketplace and appraisals for which Auctionata charges an exorbitant 2.38% appraisal fee if the user submits 6 or more items.
+In addition, no details show trading volume generated from auctions, online marketplace and appraisals for which Auctionata charges an exorbitant 2.38% appraisal fee if the user submits 6 or more items for evaluation.

 |Tyeb Mehta (Untitled) Falling Bull |